-Drying food to keep for later use is one of the oldest and most simple ways of preserving food.
+Drying food such as fruit and vegetables to keep for later use is one of the oldest and most simple ways of preserving food.
 So when you have a glut of your fruit this season think about drying them as well as bottling and making jams and jellies.
 Dried fruit can easily be reconstituted with boiling water and left to stand overnight.
 In the morning they can then be stewed and served with yogurt for breakfast, or you can dry your fruit for trails and camping.
-The only downside to drying fruit is that you can really only dry small quantities at a time.
+The only downside to drying fruit and vegetables is that you can really only dry small quantities at a time.

 Drying Fruit Trays: A slatted wooden tray or some non-ferrous cake racks are suitable.
 If you are drying the fruit in the oven, the oven shelves can be used.